Cloudismss/Stellar/README.md

 - `chmod +x scripts/gif.sh scripts/png.sh`
 - `scripts/gif.sh` to generate a .gif from an .ini file
 - `scripts/png.sh` to generate a .png from a .pov file
+- Output files will be placed in the directory specified by `OUTPUT_DIR` in `scripts/build.conf`.

 ## Step 3 (Optional) - Enable GitHub Actions